 Make sure to do your own due diligence before working with a domain name broker and always use a licensed escrow service to facilitate the sale of the domain name and the transfer of funds.

-Use an escrow service for the safe transfer of the funds and the domain name.
+Step 8: Use an escrow service for the safe transfer of the funds and domain

 When buying or selling a domain online, using a licensed and bonded escrow service will reduce the risk for both the buyer and the seller.